rcarver/orel/README.md

 # Orel

-An object-relational bridge.
-It focuses on the relational side more than others without sacrificing on the object side.
+An object-relational mapper.
+It focuses on the relational model more than others.

 ## Goals